achmelev/lilac/docs/web/markdowns/reference.markdown

 ##Macros

-The statements which have been described up until now of of the "low level" kind.
+The statements which have been described up until now are of the "low level" kind.
 The "low level" property in this context means especially two things:

 * There is a close correspondence between the low level statements and the structures of a the class file format as described in the [JVM specification](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html).
 * Assembler files consisting entirely of low level statements have the property of being (almost always) round-trip-proof, that is, if you assemble the file and disassemble it again you'll get the same sequence of the low level statements as in original file.

-In principle low level statements are  entirely sufficient for a programmer to write anything acceptable to the JVM.
-After having used the lilac assembler for a while for different reverse engineering purposes the author realized, that, unfortunately, "sufficient" doesn't means comfortable.
-Regard the simple task of logging the content of some variables to a system output, something you need time and time again, while trying to understand how a disassembled class works.
+In principle low level statements are  entirely sufficient to produce anything acceptable to the JVM.
+However, after having used the lilac assembler for a while for different reverse engineering purposes the author realized, that, unfortunately, "sufficient" doesn't means comfortable.
+Regard the simple task of logging the content of some variable to a system output, something you need time and time again while trying to understand how a disassembled class works.
 To achieve the same result as with this simple java statement:

 	::java